sinhateam/.github/README.md

 ## What is Sinha?

-Sinha is more than just a name — it represents an ecosystem of ideas, tools, and technologies designed to connect people, code, and creativity.
+Sinha is a company that represents an ecosystem of ideas, tools, and technologies designed to connect people, code, and creativity.
 From operating systems to programming languages, we focus on building systems that empower developers and simplify innovation.

 ---